jjoller/lucenemap/README.md

-# LuceneMap - Easy, scalable, persistent Map
+# LuceneMap - Fast, Scalable, Persistent Java Map

 Persistent map that implements the java Map interface.
 Keys and values have to implement the Serializable interface.
 Based on the Lucene NRT search.